why Banco Santander S.A. [SAN] is a Good Choice for Investors After New Price Target of $3.91

 Citigroup have made an estimate for Banco Santander S.A. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 27, 2022.
 The new note on the price target was released on April 01, 2022, representing the official price target for Banco Santander S.A. stock.

 Banco Santander S.A.
-[SAN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.67.
-With this latest performance, SAN shares gained by 2.41% in over the last four-week period, additionally plugging by 6.43% over the last 6 months – not to mention a drop of -9.42% in the past year of trading.
+[SAN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.76.
+With this latest performance, SAN shares gained by 5.76% in over the last four-week period, additionally plugging by 19.54% over the last 6 months – not to mention a drop of -7.14% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Banco Santander S.A.
 [SAN] shares currently have an operating margin of +21.60.
 Banco Santander S.A.’s Net Margin is presently recorded at +12.29.